kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/homework/mid_term.md

 ## Task of visualizing the data

-1/ Read all the montly doctor data and sort doctors with different practices.
+In the above image, we showed the data from the past, in this homework, we would need to download the latest data to process.

+1/ Remove the doctors from the deactivation zip and apply all the incremental weekly data patches.
 (20 pts)

-2/ Remove the doctors from the deactivation zip.
+2/ After cleanup the data from 1/, please read all the monthly doctor data and sort doctors with different practices.
 (20 pts)

-3/ After removal, get counts of all the active doctors based on the practices.
-(20 pts)
+3/ After removal, get counts of all the active doctors based on the "Dermatology" or "Dermatologist"(20 pts)

 4/ Use a Piechart or any visualization to show the percentage other any other charts you think that can visualize better.
 (20 pts)